Western Ghats: Threats and conservation

-Historically, the Western Ghats were covered in dense forests. which formed the natural habitat for wildlife along with the native tribal people.
+Historically, the Western Ghats were covered in dense forests, which formed the natural habitat for wildlife along with the native tribal people.
 Its inaccessibility made it difficult for people from the plains to cultivate the land and build settlements.
 After the establishment of British colonial rule in the region, large swathes of territory were cleared for agricultural plantations and timber.
 The forests in the Western Ghats were severely fragmented due to clear-felling for plantations.
 The introduction of non-native species threatened the rare endemic species and habitat specialists, which depleted faster than other species.
 Complex and species-rich habitats like the tropical rainforests are much more adversely affected than other habitats.
 The primary threats to fauna were not only from habitat loss, but also from overexploitation, illicit grazing, mining, poaching, and introduced species.

 The Government of India has established many protected areas, including two biosphere reserves, 13 national parks to restrict human access, several wildlife sanctuaries to protect specific endangered species, and many reserve forests.
 The Nilgiri Biosphere Reserve, comprising 5500 km2 of the forests, forms the largest contiguous protected area in the Western Ghats.
 In August 2011, the Western Ghats Ecology Expert Panel (WGEEP), appointed by the Union Ministry of Environment and Forests to assess the biodiversity and environmental issues of the Western Ghats, designated the entire region as an Ecologically Sensitive Area (ESA) and assigned three levels of Ecological Sensitivity to its different regions.
-Subsequent committees formed have recommended various suggestions to protect the region.
+Subsequent committees formed have made various recommendations to protect the region.
 In 2006, India applied to the UNESCO Man and the Biosphere Programme (MAB) for the Western Ghats to be listed as a protected World Heritage Site.
 In 2012, 39 sites divided into seven clusters across the Western Ghats, were declared as World Heritage Sites.